pandas-dev/pandas/doc/source/basics.rst

 Row or Column-wise Function Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Arbitrary functions can be applied along the axes of a DataFrame or Panel
+Arbitrary functions can be applied along the axes of a DataFrame
 using the :meth:`~DataFrame.apply` method, which, like the descriptive
-statistics methods, take an optional ``axis`` argument:
+statistics methods, takes an optional ``axis`` argument:

 .. ipython:: python